AlbertoTalavan/TS_RWbootcamp_2020/Week02/Week02_Readme.md

 ###Bull´s Eye MVC
 I have used a class (instead of a struct) because of the following reasons:
 - **I want to define the game as a constant:** during the game ALL the properties of the model will change... with a struct It is necessary to declare it (the game) as a variable -> even if I use a let property in the struct and also a mutating func to be able to change this property value...
 I will need to declare the struct as a variable
--**I want to keep `private` the game properties:** so to read/write them  it will be mandatory do it through the functions available for that purpose  (getters/setters).
-There is also a computed property that only can be read (getter) due to we do not need to write it outside the model.
+-**I want to keep `private` the game properties:** In order to avoid access freely to its properties, and with the thought of dodging some errors if we operate them directly, to read/write this properties  it will be mandatory to do it through the functions available for that purpose  (getters/setters).
+There is also a computed property that only needs to be read (through a getter) due to we do not need to write it from outside the model.